 Marcellus has experienced several benefits from AWS, including a reduction in the preparation time the company required to reach its market.
 The CEO of Marcellus, Preetam Mukherjee says, “Adopting AWS reduced our time to market by at least a year, which was crucial for us, given the Asia-Pacific market space we were targeting.”

-The company points to several examples where their partnership with AWS was instrumental in helping key clients.
+The company points to several examples where their use of AWS was instrumental in helping key clients.
 For example, an important Marcellus client is the Jagran Group, which publishes India’s second most-read daily newspaper.
-The Jagran Group is employing the Marcellus platform to provide video content on the newspaper’s companion Website, which reportedly has over 1.5 million viewers per month.
+The Jagran Group is employing the Marcellus platform to provide video content on the newspaper’s companion website, which reportedly has more than 1.5 million viewers per month.
 Within two weeks of launching the Marcellus video platform, the Jagran Group delivered over 300 hours of video content to its viewers.
 A Jagran Group representative states, “After months of evaluating online video platforms from across the world, we settled on Marcellus as the platform of our choice.
 They’re an exciting bunch, extremely passionate about this space, with the ability to execute fast.”

 Currently, Marcellus is planning to expand beyond its Asia-Pacific market into the North American market.
 The company attributes AWS with helping it to maintain its growth and seek future expansion.
-Preetam Mukherjee says, “AWS is brilliant in that it helps us continue to iterate on our business model of offering value added infrastructure.
-With the diversity of infrastructure resources (storage, content delivery, servers, queuing, logging) we use, the AWS cloud is the only solution we know of that allows us to efficiently do our job, affordably and reliably.”
+Preetam Mukherjee says, “AWS is brilliant in that using it helps us continue to iterate on our business model of offering value added infrastructure.
+With the diversity of infrastructure resources that we use (like storage, content delivery, servers, queuing, logging), the AWS Cloud is the only solution we know of that allows us to do our job efficiently, affordably, and reliably.”